|

 Bearley Station: gwrb442

-Looking towards Hatton with the signal box behind the camera
+Looking towards Hatton from the Stratford end of the down

-new line, were considered to be potentially dangerous as it was possible for
+considered to be potentially dangerous as it was possible for the leading

-the leading wheels to split the rails where they met, particular at speed.
+wheels to split the rails where they met, particular at speed.
+Trailing points

 back